 For example, Mentors support their counselors during the planning process of the Counselor-led backpacking trip, and then spend one of the two nights in the field.
 By providing limited guidance and then pushing Counselors to be independent, Mentors help them grow into their role as educators, trip leaders, and thoughtful people.

-You will lead two to four all-day programs that you design or co-design.
+You will lead one to three all-day programs that you design or co-design.
 We call these Group Learning Projects.
 Ranging from archery intensives to epic hikes, from crafts and music to lazy reading days, GLPs offer a chance for Mentors to get creative and flex their teaching muscles.
 (As part of your application process, we will ask that you submit a lesson plan for one of these after your interview.)

 For their kind attention, star-power, and knowledge, campers love and admire them.
 For their humor, support, and wisdom, Counselors revere and respect them.
 Thanks to their leadership and passion for connecting children to nature, our Mentors make GRP a rich and hopeful place to work.